aldolat/posts-in-sidebar/README.md

 * NEW: Support for date queries.
 * NEW: Support for taxonomy complex queries.
 * NEW: Support for search for posts containing a string.
-* NEW: Support for getting posts that are children of other posts.
+* NEW: Support for getting and excluding posts that are children of other posts.
 * NEW: Support for custom taxonomies.
 * NEW: Added support for custom link in featured image (props by troy-f).
 * Now the widget sections are collapsible.